Geko-X/MHW-Campaign-Expansion/player_handbook.md

 # Time Cards
 ### Roar
+* Halve the cards lost, round down (ie: d3 instead of d6)
-Players may place one card face down to stamina board to reduce 1 time card loss.
+* Players may place one card face down to stamina board to reduce 1 time card loss.
 Multiple players can place multiple cards.

 ### Poisoncups, Vespoids, Toads
 All have a 1-point dodge value which you may elect to take when being hit.
 Falling boulders cannot be dodged.